'Running' under tight constraints in pionless effective field theory: introduction

 \section{introduction}

 In literature, there have been various forms of renormalization group equation that describe running behaviors in the framework of field theories.
 In a sense, the known renormalization group equations could be cast into the following two categories: (a) renormalization group equations derived from the standard algorithm of perturbative renormalization\cite{Stuek,Gell,Callan,Syman,tHooft,Weinb}; (b) Wilsonian renormalization group equation\cite{Wilson} and exact renormalization group equation\cite{Weg,Nicoll,Polch,Wett,Ell,BBreview} that work essentially in nonperturbative regime.
-In this report, we wish to explore another avenue of renormalization group equation: nonperturbative running of in the presence of tight constraints.
-The objects under consideration are closed-form $T$ matrices obtained from Lippmann-Schwinger equations (LSE) or Schr\"odinger equations.
+In this report, we wish to explore another avenue of renormalization group equation: nonperturbative running of in the presence of tight constraints, which is imposed by the closed-form of $T$ matrices obtained from Lippmann-Schwinger equations (LSE) or Schr\"odinger equations in a general parametrization of momentum integrals.
+Specifically, the objects under consideration are the closed-form $T$ matrices for $NN$ scattering.
 Earlier studies of conventional renormalization group equation within LSE could be found in Refs.\cite{Frederico1,Frederico2}.

 Our studies originate from the effective field theory approach for nuclear force, for reviews, see\cite{review1b,review2a,reviewEM,review2b,review5}.
 For energies much below pion mass, one could simply work with the simpler pionless effective field theory or contact potentials so that closed-form solutions to Lippmann-Schwinger equations are feasible\cite{YH,JPA,AOP}.
 However, these closed-form $T$ matrices imposes tight constraints that precludes the conventional renormalization program (established in perturbation theory) from working, hence are usually discarded or circumvented.